How to Burn Fat and Get Ripped

 This will help your body to burn fat as well as improving how your body uses it and fuels performance.
 Aside from being essential to organ health and life in general, it will fill you up more and its calorie content is a pleasing ‘0’.

-There is a recommended daily intake of around 2.7 litres for women and 3.7 for men but everyone is different, and you should focus on your pee (yes, your pee): if it’s a pale yellow then you’re properly hydrated.
+There is a recommended daily intake of around 2.7 litres for women and 3.7 for men but everyone is different, and you should focus on your pee (yes, your pee): if it’s clear and colourless or a very pale yellow then you’re properly hydrated, but if you’re seeing a distinct yellow or worse; yellowy-brown, then you need to drink more water!

 It’s important to remember to stay hydrated when you lead an active lifestyle: doing more cardio means you will want to take on more water as well.